 In the past, we have experienced delays in obtaining assembled and tested products and in securing assembly and test capacity commitments from our suppliers.
-We currently anticipate that our assembly and test capacity commitments are adequate; however, these existing commitments may not be sufficient for us to satisfy customer demand in future periods.
+While we believe our current assembly and test capacity commitments are adequate, these existing commitments may not be sufficient for us to satisfy customer demand in future periods.
 We negotiate assembly and test prices and capacity commitments from our contractors on a periodic basis.
 If any of our assembly or test contractors reduce their capacity commitment or increase their prices, and we cannot find alternative sources, our operating results could be adversely affected.